lifestyl

 On the contrary, many foods will have real virtues and can help you on a daily basis to gradually reduce the sensitivity of your skin (and therefore feel better).

-We always repeat it, but drinking at least 1l to 1.5l per day is essential!
-It is even more so for sensitive skin that needs to be hydrated from the inside to become supple and less irritated.
+We're always saying it, but drinking at least 1l to 1.5l a day is essential!
+This is especially true for sensitive skin, which needs to be moisturized from within to soften and reduce irritation.

-Thanks to their anti-inflammatory powers, omega 3s are very important for reducing skin inflammation.
-You can find them in animal form with sardines, herring, mackerel, salmon, tuna or in vegetable form with flax, camelina and hemp oils or chia seeds.
+Thanks to their anti-inflammatory properties, omega-3s are very important for reducing skin inflammation.
+You can find them in animal form with sardines, herring, mackerel, salmon and tuna, or in vegetable form with linseed, camelina and hemp oils, or chia seeds.

-Several recipes rich in omega 3 can be found on Aurélie's website: the chia puddingpudding, gluten-free gluten-free flaxseed crackersflaxseed crackers, the vegetable butter.
+Several omega-3-rich recipes can be found on Aurélie's website: the chia puddinggluten-free gluten-free flaxseed crackersgluten-free vegetable butter.

 • Wheat germ oil and wheat germ flakes:

-They are very rich in vitamin E, and this vitamin is great for sensitive and reactive skin!
+They are very rich in vitamin E, which is excellent for sensitive and reactive skin!

 • Probiotics:

-They allow to act indirectly on the balance of the intestinal flora and, consequently, to act on the health of its skin.
-Miso, lacto-fermented vegetables and pollen, for example, should be favored.
-You can find the recipe of the banana-pollen sandwich right here.
+They have an indirect effect on the balance of intestinal flora and, consequently, on skin health.
+Miso, lacto-fermented vegetables and pollen, for example, are ideal.
+You can find the recipe for banana-pollen toast just here.

 • Vitamin C:

-It is found in lemons, tomatoes, guava, parsley, peppers, cabbage, kiwi, oranges, blackcurrants and wheatgrass juice.
-It is essential for the formation of collagen and will improve the condition of sensitive skin.
+It's found in lemons, tomatoes, guavas, parsley, peppers, cabbage, kiwis, oranges, blackcurrants and wheatgrass juice.
+And it's essential for collagen formation, improving the condition of sensitive skin.

 #seo: food for healthy skin